 The rental apartment market remains strong with more than 4,800 residences currently under construction; an additional 6,000 proposed.

-Residential building permits continue to increase, with approximately 5,000 single-family permits issued in twelve months ending September 2019; one-third were in Berkeley County.
+Residential building continues to increase, with approximately 9,000 single-family residence permits issued in 2022; one-third were in Berkeley County.

 Master Planned Communities Nearby